waystar/Blender2017Pleiades/README.md

 # Blender2017Pleiades
 Materials for Fulldome Blender workshop at the 2017 Pleiades National Planetarium Conference

-Click "Clone or Download" to select option for downloading as a Zip file.
+Click "Clone or download" to select option for downloading as a ZIP file.